The challenges of Executive Search in the Non-Profit sector in China

 During a turnover, often companies will loose personnel who are talented, rooting for your cause and experienced within the field.
 As members leave, therefore these potions must be filled.
 Just as previously seen, Non-profit organisations in China can perhaps struggle finding executives as fast as other companies.
 Executive Search companies are under the pressure as the more time, the more costly in financial terms as well as the pressure put on others who need to pick up the work in the time being.
 This can lead to increased levels of dissatisfaction and burnout.

-Executive Search companies need to consider:
+Executive Search companies need to consider in the non profit sector:

 • Poor salary and benefits